 A variety of learning and teaching methods will be used and are designed to stimulate student enquiry and self-directed learning around the curriculum content.
-These includes classroom based strategies such as blended learning approach to interactive lectures and discussions, seminars and workshops, tutorial sessions and problem-based / case-based learning, synchronous and asynchronous sessions, Panopto supported by internet-based resources and use of the virtual learning environment (VLE) - 'Moodle' and MS Teams.
+These include classroom based strategies such as blended learning approach to interactive lectures and discussions, seminars and workshops, tutorial sessions and problem-based / case-based learning, synchronous and asynchronous sessions, panopto supported by internet-based resources and use of the virtual learning environment (VLE) - 'Moodle' and MS Teams.
 The Active Learning Framework (ALF) is grounded in the University's values of being accessible, supportive, innovative and ambitious, and will support flexible learning that makes best use of spaces on Campus together with digitally-enabled learning opportunities designed to be accessed anytime, anywhere as appropriate.
 In addition, ALF will embody ways of teaching and learning that create and support a sense of belonging for students.
-In clinical practice an experiential strategy, including observation, guided practice and observed independent practice, simulation will be used to meet the module outcomes.
-Service User and Carer form is available in Welsh.
-Programme Handbook and PAD document including session content can be translated to support the use of the Welsh language.
+In clinical practice an experiential strategy, including observation, simulation, guided practice and observed independent practice, will be used to meet the module outcomes.
+Service user and carer form is available in Welsh.
+Programme Handbook and PAD document and session content can be translated to support the use of the Welsh language.
 Guidelines are provided in the Programme Handbook.

 It is recognised that the learning needs of nurses are different - some have an in-depth knowledge of pharmacology and related topics while others may have a higher level of clinical assessment skills.
 Therefore individual, negotiated learning is included in the learning and teaching strategy.
-Further information is available on MyUni under Student Support, on the Inclusion Services page, for how they can contact the disability advisor for further advice.
-Students will agree an individual contract at the beginning of the programme with a member of the academic teaching team, identifying specific learning needs.
+Students will agree an individual/group contract at the beginning of the module with a member of the module teaching team, identifying specific learning needs.
+Students will also undertake a formative OSCE assessment in a simulated environment in order to help identify areas of strengths and weakness.
+Specific negotiated learning sessions (e.g. clinical assessment skills sessions and simulation) will be timetabled in order to support specific practitioner learning in relation to relevant knowledge and skills development.